 Psychology 1 (Introductory Psychology) serves as a broad-based introduction to psychology as the science of behavior.
 This course is prerequisite for the Psychology major.

-Psychology 6 (Introduction to Neuroscience) is the prerequisite for the Neuroscience major.
+Psychology 6 (Introduction to Neuroscience) serves as a broad-based introductory course for studying the science of brain function.
+This course is the prerequisite for the Neuroscience major.